Toronto Jr. Aeros

-The Toronto Jr. Aeros are a Junior women's ice hockey team based in Toronto, Ontario, Canada.
-The Aeros are members of the Provincial Women's Hockey League of the Ontario Women's Hockey Association.
-The Aeros are five-time PWHL regular season champions, six-time PWHL playoff champions, and four-time Ontario Intermediate AA champions.
-On two occasions (2005 and 2006) the Aeros won all three titles in one season.
+The Toronto Jr. Aeros are a women's junior ice hockey team based in Toronto, Ontario, Canada.
+They are members of the Ontario Women's Hockey League (OWHL).
+The Aeros are six-time OWHL regular season champions, seven-time OWHL playoff champions, and five-time Ontario Intermediate AA champions.
+On three occasions (2005, 2006, 2018) they won all three titles in one season.

 Tradition

 The Senior Toronto Aeros were founded in 1974 and existed until the folding of the National Women's Hockey League in 2007 (which it joined in 1999).
 The Aeros program raised up both of the two only Canadian female players in the Hockey Hall of Fame: Angela James and Geraldine Heaney.

 The Toronto Jr. Aeros were founded in 1991 and entered the Provincial Women's Hockey League at its inception in 2004.
 The Midget Aeros, affiliated with the Junior Aeros, were founded in 2001.
 Currently, the Aeros only operate a Midget and Junior team.